itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-##### Presentational Components

 Header is a very simple stateless functional component.
 It shows the header.
 Notice the `Header.css` import.
 It may seem trivial to make a separate component for such a simple piece of UI, but now, anytime I might want to change the header's look, I know exactly where to go.
 Everything about the header's presentation, from markup to styling, is encapsulated right here inside this component.
+It has one responsibility.

+##### Time to Refactor

 `SearchBar`:
 ```js